google/myelin-acorn-electron-hardware/econet_from_scratch/README.md

 BBC Master interface
 --------------------

-The Econet module has a 17-pin interface to the host machine:
+The Econet module has a 17-pin interface (PL1) to the host machine (SK5):

 - 1 /NETINT
 - 2 RnW